streamlit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 <Image src="/images/mpa-v2-page-sections.jpg" frame />

+### Dynamically changing the available pages

+You can change what pages are available to a user by updating the list of pages in `st.navigation`.
+This is a convenient way to handle role-based or user-based access to certain pages.
+For more information, check out our tutorial, [Create a dynamic navigation menu](/develop/tutorials/multipage/dynamic-navigation).

 ### Build a custom navigation menu

 If you want more control over your navigation menu, you can hide the default navigation and build your own.
+You can hide the default navigation by including `position="hidden"` in your `st.navigation` command.
 If you want a page to be available to a user without showing it in the navigation menu, you must use this method.
 A user can't be routed to a page if the page isn't included in `st.navigation`.
 This applies to navigationg by URL as well as functions like `st.switch_page` and `st.page_link`.

-For a tutorial on building custom navigation menus with `st.page_link`, see [Build navigation with st.page_link](/develop/tutorials/multipage/st.page_link-nav).

-{/**
-Insert link to updated tutorial for MPAv2
-**/}